Ron Hoenig: Personal life

 Hoenig's parents Ernest and Edith migrated to Australia after World War II.
 Edith was a Holocaust survivor born in Czechoslovakia and Ernest was born in Austria.
-Hoenig is married to Christine and has two sons; Benjamin and Matthew.
+Hoenig married Christine Stamper on 27 June 1985 at St Bernard's Roman Catholic Church, Botany, and the marriage produced two sons; Benjamin and Matthew.
 Hoenig is a member of the Maroubra Synagogue.

+Hoenig is a supporter of the South Sydney Rabbitohs rugby league club, having served as a board director in 1999, and was a prominent opponent at the time of the National Rugby League's efforts to remove the club from the competition and proposals to merge it with other clubs.